baozi-technology/baozi-web/content/23-11-2019/index.md

 This business and licensing model is the core reason why WordPress succeeded as the most used CMS rather than its early competitors.
 Not the initial technical value of the product.

 I think this strategy works for WordPress because it is a generic Web Framework with an extremely large pool of potential end-users.
-It wouldn't be so successful if its purpose was more niche like if WordPress was a messaging library addressed specifically to certain developers.
+It wouldn't be as successful if its purpose was more niche like if WordPress was a messaging library addressed specifically to certain developers.

 For example, it seems that some Open-Source companies relying mainly on Managed version of their library on their Cloud for getting income have been financially impacted by certain big Cloud Infrastructure Vendors.
 For example, AWS was proposing the same hosted version as MongoDB without significantly giving back to the project itself.